-Westchester Children’s Museum – FREE
+Westchester Children’s Museum – $3 per person

 Build your own rollercoaster, play with puppets and so much more at Westchester Children’s Museum in Rye.
 You can view more information about their current and future offerings at their website.

-The Adirondack Carousel – $1
+The Adirondack Carousel – $1 per person

 The Adirondack Carousel now participates in Museums for All!
 Their Museums for All rate is $1 per ticket with a valid EBT card.

-The Children’s Museum at Saratoga – $1 per person
+Children’s Museum at Saratoga – $1 per person

 SUNY Poly Children’s Museum of Science and Technology – $1 per person

 This museum believes that science belongs to every child – and that’s why the museum proudly provides discounted admission for low-income patrons through the Museums for All program.
 There are exhibits for nature lovers, builders, explorers and more.
-Browse all their exciting exhibits on their website by clicking here.

 Utica Children’s Museum – $1 per person

 Dive into science with interesting exhibits, like the current nanoscience offerings.
 Their mission is, “to offer an environment that supports every child’s natural curiosity to learn through hands-on, play-based exploration.”